 Hermans Farm in St. Charles features u-pick produce seasonally with apples and pumpkins available in the fall.
+Apples are currently available for $10 for a 5 lb bag to fill.
+Pumpkin picking should start soon.
 They also feature an impressive castle playground, hay rides and pedal tractors.
 Hours are 9 a.m. – 7 p.m. daily.
-Admission si $5 for anyone over 2.
+Admission is $5 for anyone over 2.

 Kirkwood Farmers Market

 Each October, Summit Produce at the Kirkwood Farmers Market sets up a Fall Fun Zone and Pumpkin Patch.
 In addition to pumpkins, there are pedal tractors, a haunted tunnel, straw mountain, slides, trampolines, needle in a haystack game and more.

 The pumpkin patch is open October 1- October 31.
 Hours 9 a.m. – 8 p.m. daily.
 Admission $5, free for just the pumpkin patch.

 If you are looking for a classic pumpkin patch and corn maze on a budget, check out Meert Tree Farm in Festus.
 You can take a wagon ride to their patch and wander their corn maze all for free!

 Their patch opens Sept 28th – October 30th.
 Hours are Wednesday Through Sunday: 9 AM to 4:30 PM

 Pierce Century Farm